Motivic, logarithmic, and topological Milnor fibrations: The topological Milnor fibration

 \section{The topological Milnor fibration}

 In \cite{AC75}, N. A'Campo gives two geometric models of the topological Milnor fibration.
+We recall below the main idea of his constructions and interpret them in terms of our construction.

+Let $f:M\to \{z\in \C\,:\,|z|\le 1\}$ be a complex analytic function with values in the unit disc in $\C$, and assume that the zero set of $f$ is a hypersurface with simple normal crossings $D\coloneq f^{-1}(0)=\cup D_i$.
+A'Campo constructs a first model $nf:N\to S^1$ (denoted $nP:N\to S^1$ in \cite{AC75}) of the topological Milnor fibration of $f$, with $N$ a differentiable manifold with corners that is homeomorphic to the boundary of a regular neighborhood of the zero set of $f$ in $M$.
+When $D$ is irreducible, this construction is simply the real oriented blowing-up of $M$ along $D$.
+For general $D$, he takes the fibre product of the real oriented blowings-up along the components $D_i$.
+Therefore, by construction, the fibre of $nf:N\to S^1$ above a smooth point of $f^{-1}(0)$ is a circle, whereas above a point in the intersection of $k$ divisors it is the product of $k$ circles.

+Above each stratum $\Do_J$ separately, this construction describes nicely the fibration together with the monodromy.
+However these models of the monodromy above the different strata do not glue together.
+For this reason, A'Campo constructs a second model of the Milnor fibration by thickening the corners of $N$, giving more flexibility to interpolate the monodromy on the pieces into a global geometric monodromy.

-The first one coincides with \eqref{eqn:TMF}.
-The second one, that we interpret in terms of our construction, comes with a simple formula for the geometric monodromy operator.
+A'Campo’s first model coincides with the map defined in \eqref{eqn:TMF}.
+The second one, which we interpret now in terms of our construction, comes with a simple formula for the geometric monodromy operator. \\